 Mike founded Energy Engineering Associates (now called EEA Consulting Engineers) in 1977 with three of his favorite graduate school professors (Philip S. Schmidt, Gary C. Vliet, Jerold W. Jones).
 Their first project was helping to plan the technical aspects of the 1977 Texas State Energy Conservation Plan.

 What really launched the firm was the work with Southwestern Bell’s Building Energy Management Retrofit program in 1978.
 Mike’s first project provided a 54% savings with 6-month payback.
 Following that success, Mike was invited by the Department of Energy to provide training for their Institutional Conservation Program, working with schools and hospitals across the county to identify energy retrofit projects.
 He helped building owners and engineers participate in the federal grant matching program.
 Mike worked with a variety of clients, most notably The University of Texas at Austin and Texas A&M University.
 EEA’s early success in helping clients save energy resulted in EEA being invited to help solve other issues and design new buildings.

-"What excites me most is creative problem solving – when people say it can’t be done," Mike said.
-"I thrive on finding the solution that hasn’t been done before.
-With existing buildings representing 50% of the firm’s work, we are used to getting dirty, taking measurements, troubleshooting what’s really going on and finding the fix that costs much less than anticipated."
+“What excites me most is creative problem solving – when people say it can’t be done,” Mike said.
+“I thrive on finding a solution that hasn’t been done before.
+With existing buildings representing 50% of the firm’s work, we are used to getting dirty, taking measurements, troubleshooting what’s really going on and finding the fix that costs much less than anticipated.”